ZAWAJAN/Acapulco-Sensors/Camera/docs/01_Camera_Calibration_Assembly.md

 # Camera calibration Stand Assembly Guide

 In this guide you will see instructions on how to assemble the Sliding Stand to be used for camera calibration.
-It will be used only during the Calibration process to determine the true paralax point and to keep the Camera still in various positions.
+It will be used only during the Calibration process to determine the true parallax point and to keep the Camera still in various positions.

 **You will need M3 bolts (9-12mm) and M3 square (5.5x5.5mm) nuts for assembly.**